tlevine/course-map/volunteer.md

 I am born and based in Costa Rica, travel to SF ofter.
 I would like get involved with lectures + workshop.
 Office Hours too.

+#QuincyLarson

+I can volunteer for office hours the week of Jan 12 - 16.
+I could potentially lead workshops on the following: debugging and the Chrome DevTools; Express.js; and your aformentioned "searching for things and asking for help" course.

 Some example topics are:

 * Learn to build an HTML5 App using Javascript. ( Probably similar to substack's but using a CLI, download samples from repository, change, and upload in 5 minutes; It's iteration from there on. )